musa-611-fall-2022/voter-canvassing/README.md

 This web app is used to empower a canvasser to help ensure that people are informed about voting.
 You can check the app [HERE](https://yuewendai.github.io/voter-canvassing/site/index.html).

+## How to use it
+* Input 4 digit voting area code and click "search"
+* Then explore all the functions!

 ## App functions

 A mobile-friendly website with a map you can interact with that each location pops up the details a canvasser would need before they visited that address and then an interactive pop up to add info on the outcome of the session.